Extended Outdoor Education

 FIFTH GRADE OVERNIGHT: westminster woods

-The fifth grade spends a day and night at the Happy Valley Conference Center in the Santa Cruz mountains.
-The professional facilitators of the Boojum Institute engage our students in appropriate challenges that develop teamwork and individual skills, including hiking and low ropes course activities.
-The evening is spent reflecting on the day, playing games, and star-gazing.
-The following morning, students complete a guided kayaking trip on Elkhorn Slough.
+The fifth grade spends a day and night at Westminster Woods in Occidental.
+The professional facilitators engage our students in appropriate challenges that develop teamwork and individual skills, including hiking and low ropes course activities.
 The goal of the fifth grade overnight is to foster teamwork and leadership skills that students will employ throughout the school year.

 SIXTH GRADE: YOSEMITE NATIONAL PARK